Juris Doctor: Singapore

-The degree of Doctor of Jurisprudence is offered at all three law schools in Singapore, which also offer LL.B. degrees.
-It is treated as a qualifying law degree for the purposes of admission to the legal profession in Singapore.
+The degree of Doctor of Jurisprudence is offered at all three law schools in Singapore, which also offer LLB degrees.
+It is a qualifying law degree for the purposes of admission to the legal profession in Singapore.
 A graduate of these programmes is a "qualified person" under Singapore's legislation governing entry to the legal profession, and is eligible for admission to the Singapore Bar.